Entropire/Conventions/Conventions/FileNamingConventions.md

    *Example: Use "ProgramSettings" instead of "Program Settings".*

+7. **Abbreviations are not allowed**, except if they are well known.

+   *Example: Use "VelocityModifier" instead of "vm"*

 ## Category Conventions

 Here you can find the conventions associated with each category.